SabariKrishnaK01/PRODIGY-TASK-01/README.md

 🧠 Concepts Demonstrated

--Handling user input and output in C
+-Handling user input and output in Python
 -Use of conditional (if/else) logic
 -Performing calculations with floating-point numbers